 top of page

-MADE OF MUSIC
+MADE OF MUSIC LIMITED

 CHILD PROTECTION POLICY

-Made of Music is fully committed to providing a safe environment for children and young people, and to safeguarding the wellbeing of our young students.
+Made of Music Limited is fully committed to providing a safe environment for children and young people, and to safeguarding the wellbeing of our young students.
 School faculty should, at all times, show respect and understanding for the rights, safety and welfare of students and conduct themselves in a way that reflects the principles of the School.

 In implementing its policy, we follow the recommendations of the Department of Children and Youth Affairs in these documents Children First – National Guidance for the Protection and Welfare of Children, and Our Duty to Care – The Principles of Good Practice for the Protection of Children and Young People.

-Following are Made of Music’s procedures covering:
+Following are the Made of Music Limited procedures covering:

 • Code of Behaviour for Staff